 Skip the tomato paste and add miso paste instead, because miso’s savory, salty flavor blends beautifully with mushrooms.

 Add some pearled barley and cut down on the all-purpose flour.
-Barley, beef and mushrooms are made for each other.
+Barley, red meat, and mushrooms are made for each other.

 Teresa Sterns says